Protected/beatsaber-notehistory/README.md

 If set to true a timer is run during the song that adds every subbeat to the track, even if no notes were cut, making notes scroll away during breaks in the map (consistent scrolling).

-By default subbeats are only added when a note is cut or missed.
+This setting can only be changed if `trackFromSpawn` is false, in which case by default subbeats are only added when a note is cut or missed.
+Otherwise empty beats are always added.

 ### `cutAreaPlacement`

 A value between 0 (top of the track) and 1 (botton of the track).
-It represents roughly how far down the track incoming notes will be when the player cuts or misses them.
+It represents roughly how far down the track incoming notes will be when the player misses them.

-The default is **0.3**, meaning cuts will appear roughly 30% down the track.
+The default is **0.3**, meaning misses/cuts will appear roughly 30% down the track.
 This is calibrated for 1920x1080.
 If you play at very high resolutions you can probably decrease this value.
 It may be possible to increase it if you play at lower resolutions.

 You can set this value to 0 if you don't want to use `trackFromSpawn`.